A simple Capture One Pro workflow

-C1 uses a “Base Characteristic Curve” which I believe is just a luminance curve applied to images; the standard “Base characteristic” curve for all cameras that I’ve used is “Film Standard”, which produces an image that looks like a typical S curve.
+C1 uses a “Base Characteristic Curve” which I believe is just a luminance curve applied to the RAW image; the standard “Base characteristic” curve for most cameras will be “Film Standard”, which produces an image that looks like a typical S curve.
 None of this needs to be understood or known to the user.
 It just works.
 The images come out of the gate looking great.
-If you want to start at the same baseline as LR, you can select a “Linear Curve” “Base Characteristic”.
+If you want to start at the same baseline as LR, you can select a “Linear Response” curve.

 C1 is on par with Iridient X-Transformer + LR, and because it’s an all-in-one software package, it’s easier to manage and a better user experience.
 You also save some disk space because you don’t need the large DNG files that IXT produces.
 I do however want to make it clear that I am no way disparaging the great work that the Iridient has done.
 The person that created that software is a genius and has out-developed Adobe at demosaicing the Fujifilm raw files.

 The starting point for sharpness in C1 depends on the ISO and likely other factors.
 I find that at low ISO, the sharpening usually starts at 140.
 This level of sharpness is already more than enough and sometimes, I even back it down.
-I haven’t seen any worm artifacts or other sharpening issues.
-Grass blades and foliage look great on C1.
+I haven’t seen any worm artifacts or other sharpening issues with Fujifilm X-Trans sensor images.
+Grass blades and foliage look great in C1.

 C1 does not have a “Dehaze” tool, but you can get pretty close using the “Clarity” and “Structure” tools depending on what you’re trying to achieve.
 Initially I couldn’t match LR “Dehaze”, but as I’ve gotten better with C1, I can now manipulate “Clarity” to get close to LR.
 For really difficult dehaze situations, I “edit with” to Affinity Photo which has an excellent dehaze tool.

 I hate catalogues.
 Somehow I always make a mess of them and I hate their lack of portability.
-When I travel, I take the MacBook with me and an external drive.
-Ideally, I want to work on the images on the external drive, and then come home and plug them into the iMac and review the images on its glorious 27″ screen.
+When I travel, I take the MacBook Pro with me and an external drive.
+Ideally, I want to work on the images on the external drive, and then come home, plug them into the iMac and review the images on its glorious 27″ screen.
 C1 has a workflow called “Sessions” that works perfectly for my workflow requirements.
-Once I edit the images, I prune them down to the “Selects”, export them to JPEG and archive them on the Synology NAS.
+Once I edit the images, I prune them down to the “Selects”, export them to JPEG and archive them on the Synology NAS and in the cloud using B2*; if you’d like more information on Image Management, please see this series of posts on this important subject (Part 1, 2, 3).
 If you prefer to have cataloguing, C1 allows you to import your session into a catalogue, retaining all the edits and information.

 Things that are amazing in C1: